Shopify/polaris/src/components/Layout/README.md

 ## Content guidelines

-The content from the layout component comes from cards and annotated sections.
-Content from cards should follow the [content guidelines](https://polaris.shopify.com/components/structure/card#section-content-guidelines) for cards.
+The content that appears in the layout component comes from cards and annotated sections.

+### Cards

+Content from cards should follow the content guidelines for [cards](https://polaris.shopify.com/components/structure/card#section-content-guidelines).

 ### Annotated section titles

-Annotated section titles should follow the [content guidelines](/content/actionable-language#section-headings-and-subheadings) for headings and subheadings.
+Annotated section titles should follow the content guidelines for [headings and subheadings](/content/actionable-language#section-headings-and-subheadings).

 ### Annotated section descriptions